Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 ## Getting started
 ### Prerequisites
+First of all, you need to download or clone the repository.
+The necessary files to run whole application are the ZoraNlpReasoner folder and the ZoraActions.crg project.

 Before to use the application, you need to install [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Python version 2.7](https://www.python.org/downloads/release/python-2710/).
 You need to also download the following packages:
 ```